Delta Plan for Spatial Adaptation

 Regulation and embedding

-Regulation and embedding also involves the Climate Adaptation Standards Consultation Platform (OSKA) through the sharing of guidelines for embedding climate adaptation in environmental visions, plans, and implementation agendas.
-The guidelines, examples and implementation pilot projects can be found on the Climate Adaptation Knowledge Portal
+Regulation and embedding are also seen in the case of the Climate Adaptation Standards Consultation Platform (OSKA) in the form of the sharing of guidelines for embedding climate adaptation in environmental visions, plans, and implementation agendas.
+The guidelines, examples and implementation pilot projects can be found on the Climate Adaptation Knowledge Portal.

 Emergency response

 There will always be a possibility of damage and disruption as a result of intense precipitation, drought, heat or flooding.
-There are discussions about this in the risk dialogues.
+Safety regions are increasingly paying attention to the effects of climate change.
+For example, all the safety regions conducted an impact analysis in 2022.
+There are discussions about this topic in the risk dialogues as well.
 Together, the government authorities, citizens and businesses in a region determine who can and should take particular steps if things do go wrong.
 They also determine how to limit damage in the event of a disaster.
 The risk dialogues are also required to make it clear who is responsible for which damage.
+In addition, measures used for water availability and to combat problems with excess water may themselves have undesirable side effects on public health.
+For example, the measures may result in the spread of infectious diseases.
+The Delta Programme is therefore working with the Ministry of Health, Welfare and Sport to investigate how negative side effects of adaptation measures can be prevented or mitigated.